by-student-2017/cif2qewan/README.md

 ## Clean and Calculation ######################################
-If "cif_scf.in" remains, the input file will not be updated, so use "clean_all.sh".
+If "cif_scf.in" remains, the input file will not be updated, so use "clean_all.sh."

 	cp ./../../clean_all.sh ./